MaxCantCode/Ontario_Tech_Thesis_Template/README.md

 - `oneside` (creates a one sided document instead of two)
 - `nocoat` (removes the coat of arms on the title page)
 - `BW` (uses a greyscale coat of arms and black for the chapter titles)

+Furthermore, if your university is not UOIT, within the `.tex` you can specify your institution by uncommenting the line `%\university{Your University}`.